 “Where are you going?
 You just got here?” she howled, crying the whole time.
 She went but a short distance, then stopped, looking back toward her baby.
 Yet she stayed there, seeing her family off, meowing all the while.
 With the kids sniffling and crying, “I’m so glad we got to see the kitten!
 He’s so cute!”

-She’d taken the kitten back into hiding by the time we walked back to our house.
+She’d taken the kitten back into hiding by the time we walked back to our house after seeing them off.

 And God wanted to send the kids off with a special gift: The gift of God’s love in a kitten.